AkshaySingh-Github/Credit-Card-Fraud-Detection-Using-Pyhton/README.md

 Due to confidentiality issues, the input variables are transformed into numerical using PCA transformations.

-you can find the data here https://www.kaggle.com/mlg-ulb/creditcardfraud
+you can find the dataset here https://www.kaggle.com/mlg-ulb/creditcardfraud